Goat Simulator: Release and promotion

 Coffee Stain Studios released Goat Simulator worldwide on 1 April 2014, aware that tying the date with April Fools' Day may raise doubts on the validity of the game.
 Those that pre-ordered the game through Coffee Stain's website received early access to the title three days ahead of release.
-The official release trailer for Goat Simulator is a loose parody of the Dead Island announcement trailer showing, among shots of the game, reversed slow-motion footage of the goat crashing through a building after being launched from an exploding gas station.
+The official release trailer for Goat Simulator is a loose parody of the Dead Island Reveal Trailer showing, among shots of the game, reversed slow-motion footage of the goat crashing through a building after being launched from an exploding gas station.

 The studio released a free expansion and patch to the game on 3 June 2014, which in addition to fixing game-breaking issues, added new goat models, a new map to explore based on a seaside town with a carnival, more game-breaking issues, and local multiplayer for up to 4 players via split-screen.
 Ibrisagic believes that adding multiplayer support atop Steam Workshop support will allow creative users to develop new gameplay modes that will extend the title's playability.
 The patch also adds in additional controls that the player can use to make the goat perform various freestyle tricks comparable to those in Tony Hawk's Pro Skater.
 The studio released a second free patch to the game on 20 November 2014 called "Goat MMO Simulator", which included a gamemode that parodied massive multiplayer online games like World of Warcraft, while remaining a single player or local multiplayer experience.

 A paid-content expansion titled "GoatZ" was released on 7 May 2015 as downloadable content for the game on personal computers and a stand-alone application for mobile devices.
 It was developed by Coffee Stain's partner studio Gone North Games.
 The expansion's content spoofs zombie-based survival games, such as DayZ, and includes a new map and gameplay aspects such as fighting off zombies and crafting.
 The title itself plays off DayZ as well as a play on the Internet meme goatse.cx.
-In a cross-promotional "GoatBread" update with Bossa Studios' I Am Bread to be offered in late 2015, a free update to Goat Simulator will allow the players to select a piece of bread as their avatar, while I Am Bread will add in a "RAMpage" mode based on Goat Simulator.
-Another add-on, the "Super Secret DLC" package part of a cross-promotion with Overkill Software's Payday 2; the Payday-inspired content for Goat Simulator included additional playable characters including a camel, flamingo, and a dolphin in a wheelchair, while Goat Simulator content will be added to Payday 2.
+In a cross-promotional "GoatBread" update with Bossa Studios' I Am Bread, offered in late 2015, a free update to Goat Simulator allowed the players to select a piece of bread as their avatar, while I Am Bread added in a "RAMpage" mode based on Goat Simulator.
+Another add-on, the "Payday" DLC package, part of a cross-promotion with Overkill Software's Payday 2, Payday-inspired content for Goat Simulator was added alongside additional playable characters including a camel, flamingo, and a dolphin in a wheelchair, while Goat Simulator content was added to Payday 2.
 These were released in January 2016.
 Goat Simulator decorative content was added to Rocket League in a mid-2016 update.
 Another expansion, "Waste of Space", was again developed by Gone North Games and released on 26 May 2016.
 The expansion features a new map based on a space colony, and spoofs much of the recent science fiction media genre.